 Putting lemon, garlic, etc. in the olive press with the olives is the safest way to flavor oil.
 You must have your own olive press (see our First Press at ).
 The oils from the added ingredients mingle with the olive oil and the watery part of the spices is removed along with the olive water.

 You could add essential spice oils to the olive oil to achieve the same effect.

-The Olive Oil Source carries many different and a large collection of for home cooks who want beautiful containers to store their infused oils or make them as gifts.
-The Olive Oil Source also carries many different .
+carries many different olive oils, a large collection of glass bottles for home cooks who want beautiful containers to store their infused oils as well as many different natural flavor infused olive oils.